 "I know, you're a smart guy.”
 He sat there.
 I could tell he was thinking.
 "How would you feel about a little white lie to your mom?"

 "Tell her on Monday and Wednesdays a couple of us teachers get together and go skating.
-Any kids who are interested are welcome to come.
+Any interested kids are welcome to come.
 Tell your mom we keep an eye on them.
-It's no problem, we're here anyway.
+It's no problem; we're here anyway.
 Make it sound like you'd be hanging out with them.
 Could you do that?"

 I sat there looking at him and didn't answer.